garrandall/popular-music-data/tracks/cry-no-more-ii-d-extreme.md

 (Heartaches you) Heartaches you've had
 You gave your very best
 You don't have to cry no more (No more)
-I'm what you're looking for (Mmm, hmm)
+I'm what you're looking for (Mmm, hm)

 No more lonely nights
 Wipe the tears from your eyes